Fredericksburg, Virginia — The American South (Mid-Atlantic)

 Erected by City of Fredericksburg.

+Location.
 This marker has been replaced by another marker nearby.
 It was located near 38° 18.225′ N, 77° 27.572′ W. Marker was in Fredericksburg, Virginia.
-Marker was at the intersection of William Street (Virginia Route 3) and William Street and Caroline Street, on the right when traveling east on William Street.
+It was at the intersection of William Street (Virginia Route 3) and William Street and Caroline Street, on the right when traveling east on William Street.
 Touch for map.
 Marker was in this post office area: Fredericksburg VA 22401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this location.
-A Moment in Time: Circa 1925 (a few steps from this marker); Inalienable Rights (a few steps from this marker); Civil Rights (a few steps from this marker); Constitutional Crisis (a few steps from this marker); Mercantile Warehouse (within shouting distance of this marker); Lewis Randolph Ball (within shouting distance of this marker); Center of Eighteenth Century Urban Life (within shouting distance of this marker); Market Square (within shouting distance of this marker); The Second Town Hall (within shouting distance of this marker); Emancipation Proclamation Memorial (about 300 feet away, measured in a direct line).
+At least 10 other markers are within walking distance of this location: A Moment in Time: Circa 1925 (a few steps from this marker); Inalienable Rights (a few steps from this marker); Civil Rights (a few steps from this marker); Constitutional Crisis (a few steps from this marker); Mercantile Warehouse (within shouting distance of this marker); Lewis Randolph Ball (within shouting distance of this marker); Center of Eighteenth Century Urban Life (within shouting distance of this marker); Market Square (within shouting distance of this marker); The Second Town Hall (within shouting distance of this marker); Emancipation Proclamation Memorial (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Fredericksburg.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has been replaced by the linked marker.

 Additional keywords.
-Desegregate, desegregation
+Desegregate, desegregation of public accommodations

-Photographed By Allen C. Browne, April 3, 2011
+Photographed by Allen C. Browne, April 3, 2011

 5. Woolworth's Counter, 1960